pizthewiz/AWrinkleInTime/README.md

 GrowOldTogether
 ===============

-[Art Hack Day](http://arthackday.net/gaffta) project to bring mortality to digital images and use the viewer's consumption as a forced means of aging.
+[Art Hack Day](http://arthackday.net/gaffta) project with [Jonathan Dahan](https://github.com/jedahan) to bring mortality to digital images and use the viewer's consumption as a forced means of aging.